dballif/dballif/README.md

 ### Hi there 👋

 ## Why I'm a Developer:
 It gives me the opporutunity to continue to learn about whatever I want to by providing a hands on experience building something.
 There are so many opportunities to build cool things in pretty much every domain.
-I don't have nearly enough time to go learn about all the things I want to learn, let alone actually build soemthing cool with that new knowledge.
+I don't have nearly enough time to go learn about all the things I want to learn, let alone actually build cool things with that new knowledge.

 ## What I'm Currently Working On:
 Well, there's a few projects in the works right now.

+I've been playing with stable diffusion to generate images based off prompts and datasets and I decided to build a storyboard tool that uses a webUI to input details for the various frames of the storyboard.
+The backend will run a local python instance that uses Stable Diffusion to generate images for each frame.

-I'm currently working on 3D printing and building out a remote controlled rover.
+I'm also currently working on 3D printing and building out a remote controlled rover.
 After an initial build, the plan is to program some brains for it that will allow for autonomous driving and data collection.

 Another project, that's kind of on the backburner for the moment, is a environment monitoring system for a beehive that uses MQTT to send data to a remote database.